 - The technique of hair transplant

 Since hair transplantation is cosmetic, insurance is not going to support you for the therapy.
 Aftercare medicines can also increase the final cost.

 What is the procedure for a hair transplant?

 A therapy of hair transplant is a procedure in which your existing hair is transplanted into the site where you don’t have any.
 It’s usually taken from the back of your head, but other parts of your body can be used as well.

-Your surgeon sterilises the hair removal area and numbs it with a local anaesthetic before beginning the transplant.
+Your surgeon sterilizes the hair removal area and numbs it with a local anesthetic before beginning the transplant.
 If you want to sleep through the procedure, you can request sedation.